Research

 - Healthcare data analytics

-- Large-scale data management and infrastructures
+- Large-scale data management and infrastructure

 - Numerical and statistical data analysis